HELP IMPROVE YOUR COMMUNITY AND KEEP SALES TAX DOLLARS LOCAL - SHOP ORION FIRST!

 Automatic Payment of Your Water & Sewer Bill

 Are you interested in the hassle-free method of bill payment?
 If so, consider signing up for automatic payment of your water and sewer bill.
-To get the application form click on Community, Utilities, ACH.
+To get the application form click on Downloads, General, ACH.
 Complete the form, attach a voided check of the account from which you want funds deducted, and drop off at Village Hall for processing.
 It's as easy as that!

 Freedom of Information Act Officer